JOURNALIST ACTION KIT

 1

-In 100+ years of open police radio, there are zero documented cases where scanner access led to officer harm.
-The claim is theoretical, not evidence-based.
+In over 100 years of open police radio, there are no documented cases where scanner access led to officer harm.
+The argument is theoretical, not evidence-based.

 2

-Departments spend $500,000 to $50+ million on encryption infrastructure with no demonstrated return on investment for public safety.
+Departments spend $500,000 to $50+ million on encryption infrastructure.
+No jurisdiction has demonstrated a public safety return on that investment.

 3

-Tactical channels for sensitive operations, delayed feeds, and redaction protocols can protect specific needs without blanket encryption.
+Tactical channels for sensitive operations, delayed public feeds, and redaction protocols can protect specific legitimate needs without encrypting everything.

 4

-Emergency services leaders have testified against police encryption due to interoperability concerns and delayed situational awareness.
+Emergency services commanders have testified publicly against police encryption, citing interoperability problems and slower situational awareness during multi-agency responses.

 5